 Through the use of peer education, WAVE utilizes NMSU students to bring awareness to health issues and prevention efforts creating a safer and healthier campus enviroment.

 Students often have misperceptions of how their peers behave.
 Social Norming clarifies the actual behavior of fellow students, encouraging them to make better decisions regarding their own behavior.

 Multiple Exposures to Information:

 Knowledge alone is not enough to impact behavioral change.
-Students must examine their own behavior, see how the information is relevant to their own lives and experiences and understand their own ability to change their behavior to protect themselves.
-WAVE programming encourages students to not only understand the basic prevention strategies on an intellectual level but also to realize their power in changing/adapting their own behavioral decisions.
+WAVE programming encourages students to not only understand the basic prevention strategies on an intellectual level but also to realize their power to change and adapt their own behavior.